 - i.
 For residential oil, gas and electric water heaters or Heat Pumps, default EF values provided in Table 4.5.2(3) for age-based efficiency or Table 4.5.2(4) for non-age-based efficiency shall be used. - ii.
 For commercial water heaters, values provided in Table C404.2 Minimum Performance of Water-Heating Equipment in the 2015 IECC shall be used. - (o) The heat sources and sinks associated with the Service Hot Water System shall be included in the energy balance for the space in which the Service Hot Water System is located. - (p) The term External Shading refers only to permanent, fixed shading devices attached to the building such as fins and overhangs.
-Window screens, movable awnings, roller shades, safety bars, balcony railings, and shade from adjacent buildings, trees and shrubs shall not be included in the analysis of the Rated Home energy usage. - (q) This applies to the Reference Home crawlspace, regardless of the crawlspace type or insulation location in the Rated Home crawlspace. - (r) Reduction factor Aext (used only for Attached Dwelling Units) shall be the ratio of exterior envelope surface area to Compartmentalization Boundary. - (s) When the Rated Home is in a building with multiple Dwelling Units, and where Dwelling-Unit Mechanical Ventilation supply air is pre-conditioned by a shared system before delivery to the Dwelling Unit, that shared pre-conditioning system shall be represented in the Rated Home simulation as a separate HVAC system, in addition to the primary space conditioning system serving the Dwelling Unit.
+Window screens, movable awnings, roller shades, safety bars, balcony railings, and shade from adjacent buildings, trees and shrubs shall not be included in the analysis of the Rated Home energy usage. - (q) This applies to the Reference Home crawlspace, regardless of the crawlspace type or insulation location in the Rated Home crawlspace. - (r) Reduction factor $A{ext}$ (used only for Attached Dwelling Units) shall be the ratio of exterior envelope surface area to Compartmentalization Boundary. - (s) When the Rated Home is in a building with multiple Dwelling Units, and where Dwelling-Unit Mechanical Ventilation System supply air is pre-conditioned by a shared system before delivery to the Dwelling Unit, that shared pre-conditioning system shall be represented in the Rated Home simulation as a separate HVAC system, in addition to the primary space conditioning system serving the Dwelling Unit.
 The supply airflow delivered to the Rated Home is the only conditioning load that shall be assigned to that shared equipment, and shall be determined as described in Table 4.2.2(1), endnote (t).
-Accordingly, the capacity of the simulated pre-conditioning equipment shall be the actual capacity pro-rated by the ratio of Rated Home supply airflow divided by total airflow through the actual shared pre-conditioning equipment.
+Accordingly, the capacity of the simulated pre-conditioning equipment shall be the actual capacity pro-rated by the ratio of Rated Home supply airflow divided by total airflow through the actual shared pre-conditioning equipment. - (t) Where a shared mechanical ventilation yentilation system serving more than one Dwelling Unit provides any Dwelling-Unit Mechanical Ventilation, the following shall be used to determine the ventilation yentilation airflows in the Rated Home.

-&lt;sup>21 (Informative Note) Does not include the area where attached to garages or other Dwelling Units.
+&lt;sup>26 (Informative Note) Does not include the area where attached to garages or other Dwelling Units.

-&lt;sup>22 (Informative Note) For example, a rooftop make-up air unit (MAU), dedicated outdoor air system (DOAS), or shared Energy Recovery Ventilator (ERV), with heating and/or cooling capability.
+&lt;sup>27 (Informative Note) For example, a rooftop make-up air unit (MAU), dedicated outdoor air system (DOAS), or shared Energy Recovery Ventilator (ERV), with heating and/or cooling capability.